 vpn-session-timeout 1200

-This is a feature on ISE which marks endpoint as a compliant for a defined period (1-365 day).
+This is a feature on ISE which marks endpoint as compliant for a defined period (1-365 days).
 Posture lease value is an endpoint attribute which means that it is stored ISE DB.
-All endpoint attributes including posture lease are getting replicated across all the nodes in ISE deployment.

-When PSN gets a new session for the endpoint posture lease can be utilized to mark the session as Compliant right away.
+When PSN gets a new session for the endpoint posture, lease can be utilized to mark the session as Compliant right away.

-To make this decision PSN uses 3 values.
+To make this decision, PSN uses 3 values.
 Those values are:

-This value can be converted into the human-readable timestamp for example here - https://www.epochconverter.com/
+This value can be converted into the human-readable timestamp, for example, here - https://www.epochconverter.com/

-The figure explains the process when failover happens:
+This diagram depicts the process when failover happens:

 1. Initial authentication happens with PSN1.